Selection of relevant environment and genotype variables associated with Variably Methylated Loci (VML)

 A data frame with three columns:

-• selected_genot: List-containing column with the selected SNPs.
+selected_genot: Column containing lists as values with the selected SNPs.

-• selected_env: List-containing column with the selected environmental variables.
+selected_env: Column containing lists as values with the selected environmental variables.

 Details